-PRO TIP: Coupons can reach their overall printing limit and say “limit reached” before you get a chance to print your two coupons.
-Print your coupons right when you find out about them.
-I’ve waited to print coupons until the day I went to shop and the coupon wasn’t there!
+PRO TIP: Coupons can reach their overall printing limit and say “limit reached” before you even get a chance to print.
+To solve for this, print coupons right when you find out about them.
+I waited to print coupons until the day I went to shop, and the coupon wasn’t there!
 That was a sad day.

 6. Before you print coupons online, set your printer to black and white.

 Ink is the most expensive fluid on the planet, costing between $13 and $75 per ounce.
 Stores will accept black-and-white coupons, so save on colored ink and be sure to set your printer to “black only.”